 - Difficulty swallowing

-If you have noticed any of these symptoms, it could be a sign of infection.
-You can call the Stewart Dental Group office at 704-255-4256 for treatment to remove the infection at the source.
+If you have one or more of the above common signs, it could be a sign of a growing infection.
+Call our dentist office at 704-255-4256 for treatment to remove the tooth infection at the source.

 How to Prevent Tooth Infection